Cardiac Biomarkers (Online CE Course)

 Additional Information

-Intended Audience: Clinical laboratory technologists and technicians, and other health care personnel who have an interest in this subject matter.
+Intended Audience: Medical laboratory scientists and technicians as well as other health care personnel who have an interest in this subject matter.
 This course is also appropriate for medical laboratory science students and pathology residents.

-Author information: Mary Ellen Koenn, MS, MLS(ASCP) is an associate professor emeritus, West Virginia University School of Medicine, Medical Laboratory Science Program.
+Author Information: Mary Ellen Koenn, MS, MLS(ASCP) is an associate professor emeritus at West Virginia University School of Medicine, Medical Laboratory Science Program.
 During her career as a medical technologist and educator, she has been a laboratory supervisor and manager and has held several teaching positions.
 She is the author of numerous articles for laboratory publications and textbook chapters and is a frequent presenter at laboratory seminars and workshops.
-Ms. Koenn holds a Master of Science degree in Medical Technology.
+Mary Ellen Koenn holds a Master of Science degree in Medical Technology.

 How to Subscribe